-Independent of the information available from lensing, analysing the spatially-resolved stellar kinematics will help to establish the mass contribution of dark matter, through its increasing importance at large radii.
-Moreover, despite the large distance of the Abell 1201 BCG compared to the other galaxies in Fig. 8, a $10^{10}\,\rm M{\odot}$ black hole would have measurable effects on the kinematics at small radius, even in natural-seeing observations.
+Independent of the information available from lensing, analysing the spatially resolved stellar kinematics will help to establish the mass contribution of DM, through its increasing importance at large radii.
+Moreover, despite the large distance of the Abell 1201 BCG compared to the other galaxies in Fig. 8, a $10^{10} \text{ M}{\odot}$ BH would have measurable effects on the kinematics at small radius, even in natural-seeing observations.
 An analysis of the kinematic data from our current MUSE observations will be presented in a forthcoming paper.
-Future AO-assisted IFU observations could provide an unambiguous dynamical confirmation of the black hole, if it is really as massive as required by our scenario (c).
+Future spectroscopy with AO could provide an unambiguous dynamical confirmation of the BH, if it is really as massive as required by our scenario (c).